arajcok/linux-server-configuration/README.md

 4. PostgreSQL database was configured and a user with limited permissions for catalog application was added.

 ## List of third-party resources used
 Several sites helped in understanding how to properly configure and setup the server, as well as correctly hosting the application.
-Among those include DigitalOcean, Udacity, and Stack Overflow.
+Among those included DigitalOcean, Udacity, and Stack Overflow.
 One particularly helpful resource was [this tutorial by Manuel](https://www.youtube.com/watch?v=3HuYr6G2Z28&t=1093s).